 Week 10: evaluate your velar nasal sound

 You will work with the same recording and TextGrid as in the winter semester.

-First of all, delete the evaluation tier from the winter semester, only keeping the word tier.
+First of all, delete the evaluation tiers from the winter semester, only keeping the word tier.
 Then you will need to create two new point tiers, one for linking analysis (as the first tier) and one for the analysis of weak forms (between the phone and word tiers).
 To do this, click on Tier – Add point tier… in the Editor window.

 You will be evaluating two connected-speech phenomena: